alcahir/Python-Course/Session_2/README.md

 ```

 #### Task 4
-Write a Python function `task_4` to find the highest 3 values of corresponding keys in a dictionary.
+Write a Python function `task_4` to find the keys of the corresponding 3 highest values in a dictionary.
-If dictionary contains less then 3 values, you need to return the remaining.
+If dictionary contains less than 3 values, you need to return the remaining.
-Return List[aim elements].
+Return List[aim keys].
 ```python
 >>> task_4({'a': 500, 'b': 5874, 'c': 560,'d': 400, 'e': 5874, 'f': 20})
 ["b", "e", "c"]